Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Methods

-In all cases, the experiments are run for 20 independent seeds, and the number of initial samples corresponds to 10\% of the total optimization budget, sampled using a Latin hypercube strategy.
-In the MFBO case, the budget is split to sample 50\% of HF and 50\% of LF initial points.
 In the synthetic functions, the total budget corresponds to 50 HF queries.
-In the chemistry and materials benchmarks, the total budget corresponds to 30 HF queries.
+In the chemistry and materials benchmarks, the total budget corresponds to 30 HF queries for the COFs and polarizability, and 50 HF for the solvation energy task.
 Data collection is sequential.
 All the experiments are run using BOTorch \cite{balandat2020botorch} as a standard Bayesian Optimization framework.